Picovoice/speech-to-index-benchmark/README.md

 Below is information on how to use this framework to benchmark the speech-to-text engines.

 1. Make sure that you have installed DeepSpeech on your machine by following the instructions on its official pages.
+Also make sure all the git submodules are updated.
+2. Install all required python packages by runnig `pip3 install -r requirements.txt` inside the terminal
-2. Run the `config.py` script in order to download and unpack DeepSpeech's models under [resources/engines/deepspeech](/resources/engines/deepspeech).
+3. Run the `config.py` script in order to download and unpack DeepSpeech's models under [resources/engines/deepspeech](/resources/engines/deepspeech).
-3. Download [TED-LIUM Release 3](https://openslr.org/51/) and unpack it on your computer.
+4. Download [TED-LIUM Release 3](https://openslr.org/51/) and unpack it on your computer.
-4. For running Google Speech-to-Text, you need to sign up and setup permissions / credentials according to its documentation.
+5. For running Google Speech-to-Text, you need to sign up and setup permissions / credentials according to its documentation.
 You also need to enable the 'Cloud Speech-to-Text' and 'Cloud storage' APIs and create a bucket for this benchmark.
 Running these services may incur fees.
-5. For running Octopus, you need to get an `AccessKey` from the [Picovoice Console](https://picovoice.ai/console/).
+6. For running Octopus, you need to get an `AccessKey` from the [Picovoice Console](https://picovoice.ai/console/).

+### Missed Detection and False Alarm Rate Measurement

-Missed detection and false alarm rate can be measured by running the following command from the root of the repository:
+These two metrics can be measured by running the following command from the root of the repository:

 ```bash
 python3 benchmark.py --engines {ENGINES} --dataset_folder {DATASET_FOLDER} --access_key {ACCESS_KEY} --google_bucket_name {GOOGLE_BUCKET_NAME}